 Smoking-related fires are the leading cause of home fire deaths.
 Most smoking-related fires result from individuals falling asleep while smoking, either in bed or upholstered furniture.
 To prevent smoking-related fires, avoid smoking while laying in bed or when extremely tired.

 Extinguish cigarettes properly and empty ashtrays regularly.
-Never throw light cigarettes into the trash.
-The same goes for cigars, pipe tobacco, and all other smoking materials.
+Never throw lit cigarettes into the trash.
+This also goes for cigars, pipe tobacco, and all other smoking materials.

 More Fire Prevention and Safety